altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - Batch writes are never timer-based which keeps latencies at a minimum.

 ## Message deletion
-- It is possible to delete all messages (journaled by a single persistent actor) up to a specified sequence number;
+- It is possible to delete all messages (journaled by a single persistent actor) up to a specified sequence number.
     - Persistent actors may call the `deleteMessages` method to this end.
 - Deleting messages in event sourcing based applications is typically either
-    - not used at all, or used in conjunction with snapshotting,
+    - not used at all, or used in conjunction with [snapshotting](#snapshots),
     - i.e. after a snapshot has been successfully stored,
     - a `deleteMessages(toSequenceNr)` up until the sequence number of the data held by that snapshot can be issued
     - to safely delete the previous events while still having access to the accumulated state during replays
     - by loading the snapshot.

 #### Warning
-- If you are using Persistence Query, query results may be missing deleted messages in a journal,
+- If you are using [Persistence Query](../09-persistence-query), query results may be missing deleted messages in a journal,
     - depending on how deletions are implemented in the journal plugin.
 - Unless you use a plugin which still shows deleted messages in persistence query results,
     - you have to design your application so that it is not affected by missing messages.
+##

 - The result of the `deleteMessages` request is signaled to the persistent actor
     - with a `DeleteMessagesSuccess` message if the delete was successful
     - or a `DeleteMessagesFailure` message if it failed.